 • The annual Idaho Business Symposium is your opportunity to meet with approximately 50 government agencies and large corporate purchasing agents.

-Hot Tips from Idaho PTAC Specialists:
+Hot Tips from Idaho APEX Specialists:

 1. Our mission is to help Idaho businesses with government contracting.
 Our focus is on federal contracting, but we can also assist with state and local contracting.